Numerical Weil-Petersson metrics on moduli spaces of Calabi-Yau manifolds: Weil-Petersson metrics on moduli of polarized manifolds

 for $0\leq k\leq j$.
-For generic values $t$ of the Kuranishi deformation, the dimension of $V_j$ must be constant and in our case, this dimension cannot be larger than $4$.
-Thus, expressing one element of $V_5$ from the others, we obtain a non-trivial ordinary differential equation relating the periods.
-This is the so-called Picard-Fuchs equation, and we refer to \cite{Mor} for a mathematical approach to this topic.
-Note that the form of these equations depends on the local coordinates over the space of deformations and the choice of the holomorphic form $\nu(t)$.
-The solution of the Picard-Fuchs equations may be singular but the types of singularities that can occur have been well studied.
-In \cite{Can}, those equations have generalized hypergeometric type and can be solved by expressing the integrands of the periods in power series of $t$.
-Each coefficient of the power series leads to an integral that can be evaluated by residue formulae.
-The obtained periods are extended by analytic continuation over fundamental domains ($|t|<1$ with $0<\arg(t)<\frac{2\pi}{5}$ and $|t|>1$ with $0<\arg(t)<\frac{2\pi}{5}$).
-Although the behavior of the periods can be described at the singular points (in our case $t= 1,\infty$), it is quite difficult to obtain simple formulas to express exactly the periods if one is not considering hypersurfaces.
-We have written a simple program in Mathematica and Maple, for the case of the family of quintics \eqref{quintic}, and computed numerically the power series that define the periods.
-Fig. \ref{candelas} shows our evaluation of \eqref{cande} for $0< \vert t \vert \leq 3 $ and $0\leq \arg(t) < 2\pi /5$.
+For generic values of $t$ the dimension of $V_j$ must be constant; in our case, $\dim V_j$ cannot be larger than $4$.
+Thus, by expressing any element of the over-complete basis of $V_5$ as a function of the remaining elements that form a complete basis of $V_5$, we obtain a non-trivial ordinary differential equation relating different periods.
+This equation is known as the Picard-Fuchs equation, and we refer to \cite{Mor} for more mathematical details on this topic.
+The form of these equations depends on the particular choice of local coordinates on the space of deformations and on the choice of $\nu_t$.
+In particular, the solutions of the Picard-Fuchs equations may exhibit a singular behavior.
+However, the types of singularities that can occur here are well characterized.
+In the case of the family of quintics, the Picard-Fuchs equations are generalized hypergeometric equations and can be solved by expanding the integrands of the periods in powers of $t$.
+Each coefficient of the power series leads to an integral that can be evaluated using residue formulas.
+The periods are then extended using analytic continuation to the fundamental domains $|t|<1$ with $0<\arg(t)<\frac{2\pi}{5}$, and $|t|>1$ with $0<\arg(t)<\frac{2\pi}{5}$.
+We have written two simple programs in Mathematica and Maple, for the family of quintics in Eq. \eqref{quintic}, that numerically integrate the power series that define the periods.
+We then used these integrals to compute the WP metric.
+In Fig. \ref{candelas}, we show our evaluation of Eq. \eqref{cande} for $0< \vert t \vert \leq 3 $ and $0\leq \arg(t) < 2\pi /5$.
+Although the periods can be integrated exactly at the singular points ($t=1,\infty$), it is difficult to obtain simple formulas in the more general case (e.g. the Calabi-Yau manifold is not a hypersurface) .
+For this reason, we explore a different approach to computing the WP metric in the next section.